 What are blackheads, and why do they occur?

 Blackheads are formed when there is excess production of sebum that clogs the hair follicles.
-Anyone from oily to dry skin can get blackheads.
+Anyone with oily to dry skin can get blackheads.

 A common misconception is that blackheads are ‘black’ because dirt accumulates in the pores.
 In fact, blackheads are dark in colour because the pores oxidise when exposed to air.